kinnay/ABN-Amro/README.md

 * [The classes and functions in this package](https://abnamro.readthedocs.io)

 ### Example Scripts
-* **mutations.py:** Requests your debit card list, and the 60 most recent mutations on the first debit card in the list.
+* **mutations.py:** Requests your list of payment and savings accounts, and the 60 most recent mutations on the first account in the list.